zayd62/zayd62.github.io/README.md

 # zayd62.github.io
 User site. auto generated using github api and [mkdocs-material](https://github.com/squidfunk/mkdocs-material "mkdocs-material").
 The file ```generate.py``` does all the work and does the following:

-1. contacts github api and returns the following
+1. contacts github api and returns the following for each repository
    1. repository name
    2. README.md
    3. github pages url